• Skip to primary navigation

 Before we dive into our favorite Ditalini recipes, here are a few things you should know about this tiny pasta.

-Ditalini, also known as “little thimbles” in Italian, are short-cut tubes of pasta that resemble small macaroni.
-They are typically around 1/3 inch in length and have a hollow center.
-Ditalini is often used in soups and stews as they hold their shape well and add a hearty texture to the dish.
+Ditalini, also known as "little thimbles" in Italian, are short-cut tubes of pasta that resemble small macaroni.
+They are typically around ⅓ inch in length and have a hollow center.

-When cooking Ditalini, it’s important to follow the package instructions and cook them al dente (firm to the bite).
+When cooking Ditalini, it's important to follow the package instructions and cook them al dente (firm to the bite).
 This will ensure that the pasta retains its shape and texture.
-It is also recommended to stir the pasta occasionally while cooking to prevent them from sticking together.

 While Ditalini is most commonly used in soups and stews, they can also be paired with a variety of sauces.
-Because of their small size, they work well with thick and chunky sauces that can get stuck in the hollow center, such as a hearty tomato sauce or a creamy cheese sauce.
+Because of their small size, they work well with thick and chunky sauces that can get stuck in the hollow center, such as a filling tomato sauce or a creamy cheese sauce.

 5 Best Substitutes for Ditalini Pasta